 For these and other reasons, tests other than DUI blood tests are usually favored by law enforcement officials.
 The test of choice of the law enforcement establishment is the breath test, which is by far the most widely used method of chemical testing in drinking-driving cases.
 DUI blood tests and urine tests are usually given only when it is not feasible to administer a breath test.

 Not surprisingly, there are several different types of quantitative chemical tests for alcohol that are used in drinking-driving cases.
-Regardless of the type of chemical test, however, there are three fundamental scientific principles of testing that must be complied with in order for a test result to be accurate and reliable.
+Regardless of the type of chemical test, however, three fundamental scientific principles of testing must be complied with for a test result to be accurate and reliable.
 These fundamental principles of chemical testing apply equally to tests performed on blood, breath, or urine samples.
-If these fundamental principles are not complied with in the performance of a test, the test results cannot be accurate and reliable, regardless of how carefully or precisely the test is performed.
+If these fundamental principles have not complied with the performance of a test, the test results cannot be accurate and reliable, regardless of how carefully or precisely the test is performed.

 For a FREE Case Evaluation with a specialized DUI-DWI attorney near me to discuss our legal services, call or submit your case details.
 We are available 24 hours/7 days a week.

 1-844-TEAM-DUI (1-844-832-6384)Find a DUI lawyer near you – click on your state.

 Copyright 2024.
 William C. Head.
 All Rights Reserved.